HOW TO APPLY FOR A LICENSE

 setting on a regular schedule.
 The number of children allowed will be determined by the facility's total square footage.

 - Child care provided in a non-residential setting, not on a regular schedule.

 non-residential setting for school age children only (ages 5-12).

 EXEMPTIONS FROM CHILD CARE LICENSING

-Please click here to see what constitutes child care that is exempt from regulation.
+Please click here to see what constitutes child care that does not require a license or certificate.

-To request a Verification of License Exempt Status, click on the following link:
+To request a License Exemption, click on the following link:

 Exempt Application Form